alexdon256/CinemaSearch/README.md

 CLAUDE_MODEL=haiku
 ```

-These are configured interactively during `add-site`.
+These should be configured in your application's `.env` file.

 ### Model Comparison